stellar/slingshot/zkvm/docs/zkvm-spec.md

 **Con:**

 UTXO IDs are not generally known without fuller view on transaction flow.
 This could be not a big deal, as we cannot really plan for the next transaction until this one is fully formed and published.
-Also, in a joint proof scenario, it’s even less reliable to plan the next payment until the MPC is completed, so requirement to wait till transaction ID is determined may not be a big deal.
+Also, in a joint proof scenario, it’s even less reliable to plan the next payment until the multi-party protocol is completed, therefore waiting for transaction ID to be determined becomes a requirement.

 That said, for contracts created from another contract, the contract ID is determined locally by the parent contract’s ID.